 \section{Model Hamiltonian}

 We construct the Hamiltonian for a spin-1/2 two-leg ladder with $N$ number of spins periodically connected along the leg, which turns out to be comprised of $n=\frac{N}{4}$ number of unit cells.
-In each unit cell, one rung pair is connected through an Ising type exchange $J_c$, whereas, the other one is coupled with a Heisenberg type exchange $J_q$ as shown in Fig.\ref{fig:model2}.
+In each unit cell, one rung pair is connected through an Ising type exchange $J_c$, whereas, the other one is coupled with a Heisenberg type exchange $J_q$ as shown in Fig.\ref{fig:model2}.(a).
 These rungs couple each other through Ising type exchanges: $J_{cq}$ along the leg, $J_d$ along the diagonal.
 The spins with rung coupling $J_c$ and $J_q$ are marked with $\sigma$ and $\vec{S}$ respectively.
 Here onward, the Ising type and Heisenberg type rung spin pairs are to be called $\sigma-\sigma$ and $S-S$ pairs respectively.
-Let us now write down the Hamiltonian for one unit cell-
+Let us now write down the Hamiltonian for the $j^{th}$ unit cell as

-Here, $h$ and $h^x$ are the longitudinal (+z direction) and transverse ( +x direction) fields respectively.
-The general Hamiltonian under PBC for a finite size ladder is the summation of the $n$ unit cells, which can be written as $\mathbf{H} = \sum_{i=1}^{n} \mathbf{H_i}$.
+Here, $h$ and $h^x$ are the longitudinal (+z direction) and transverse ( +x direction) fields respectively. $S^x$, $S^z$ are the spin components along +x, +z respectively of the spin $\vec{S}$, whereas, $S^{+}$, $S^{-}$ are the raising and lowering operators respectively of the same.
+In Eq.\ref{eqn:hamiltonian}, we consider $J_c=J_{cq}=1$ and $J_q^{z}=J_q^{xy}=J_q$ throughout our manuscript.
+The general Hamiltonian of the ladder under PBC with system size $N$ is the summation of the $n$ unit cells, which can be written as $\mathbf{H} = \sum_{j=1}^{n} \mathbf{H_j}$.